-It is important to keep the people who got injuries warm.
-Cover them with a blanket, if you don’t have any, find anything in the vehicle that could make them warmer like car seat covers.
+It is essential to keep the people who got injuries warm.
+Cover them with a blanket.
+If you have none, find anything in the vehicle that could make them warmer, like car seat covers.

 Let us avoid anything that might make the situation worse for everyone involved.
-Smoking, for example, can cause fire especially if the gas is already leaking.
+Smoking, for example, can cause fire, especially if the gas leaks.

-When it comes to accidents, it is best that you have a copy of the police report should your insurance require that from you, at least you already have it.
+Regarding accidents, it is best to have a copy of the police report should your insurance require it; at least you already have it.

 Contact your insurance provider before having your vehicle in for repairs.
-Insurance companies normally prefer to assess the damage first.
+Insurance companies usually prefer to assess the damage first.

 Note the important things and take lots of pictures.
-The proof is always important and the details matter.
+Proof is always necessary, and the details matter.
 So gather as much of it as you can.

 More details if you get into an accident…